A dead tooth can happen to the best of us and it can happen in a variety of ways.

 Dental caries refers to the destruction of the outer surface of the tooth as a result of bacterial infection.
-It’s important to see your dentist because they’ll know how to stop the tooth decay from spreading.
-Untreated tooth decay causes cavities to develop, which eventually extend to the pulpal layer of the tooth, carrying the infection with it.
+It's important to see your dentist because they'll know how to stop tooth decay from spreading.
+Untreated tooth decay can lead to the formation of teeth cavities, which eventually extend to the pulpal layer of the tooth, carrying the infection into the tooth’s interior.

 A healthy pulp is able to fight off some of the bacteria brought in by dental caries.
 However, this causes the pressure inside the pulpal cavity to gradually increase.
 When the pressure gets too high, the blood supply is completely cut off, leading to the death of the tooth.

 According to the WHO, oral diseases affect more than half of the world's population, and dental caries occurring in permanent teeth is the most prevalent of them all.
 A high prevalence of dental caries across the world automatically increases your risk of acquiring a dead or grey tooth.